The Boat, The Business, The Brand

 As the oldest daughter of a third-generation Italian boat builder, I am inspired by the smells of sawdust and motor oil.
 Also, the granddaughter and niece of two incredibly creative graphic designers, I often see things as they could be, instead of what they are.

-Through the years and generations, boats became ships and wood became steel, art became stock images, and hand lettering became digital fonts, but one thing stayed true, and that was the integrity and craftsmanship of each project.
+Through the years and generations, boats became ships, wood became steel, art became stock images, and hand lettering became digital fonts.
+Still, one thing stayed true, and that was the integrity and craftsmanship of each project.

-After years of gaining experience and skills through education and employment (more on that later), I was ready to be self-employed and build my own business.
-When it came time to create my brand, I thought about my roots running deep in craftsmanship, cultivation, and creativity.
+After years of gaining experience and skills through education and employment, I was ready to be self-employed and build my own business.
+When it came time to create my brand, I knew I wanted it to represent the quality of traditional craftsmanship.

-I considered the “love” that my mom’s mother would knead into each batch of homemade tortillas and bake into each loaf of persimmon bread.
+In addition to my family’s roots in boat building and graphic design, I considered the “love” that my mom’s mother would knead into each batch of homemade tortillas.
 I remembered the slow and steady pace of Wisconsin farm life that seemed to linger on long after my other dad’s family dairy farm was sold.
-I can still feel the earth move beneath us as I helped drive the tractor.
 I realized that every branch of my family was deeply rooted in hard work and attention to detail.
-It felt only right that my business and finished products would reflect that.
+It only felt right that my brand and its promise would reflect that.